 Do not put your air purifier next to other appliances like your microwave, fridge, cooker, stereo system or near your TV.
 Your air purifier operates at around the same wavelength as these devices and they can interfere with each others operation while you use them simultaneously.

 You also do not want to put your air purifier next to a furnace in case it overheats.
 With this in mind, you only need to worry about larger appliances that generate heat or produce a significant electromagnetic field.
 So don't worry about leaving your phone or laptop next to your air purifier.

 9. Position Your Air Purifier By Type and Brand of Air Purifier

-When it comes to positioning by brand type, the best thing you can do is to consult your manufacturer’s manual or usage guides.
-Below is a summary video guide on how to postion your air prufier, considering the various types and brands you may encounter.
+When it comes to positioning your air purifier by brand type, the best thing you can do is to consult your manufacturer’s manual or usage guidelines.
+Placement rules will generally be the same for most air purifier brands.

 As for different types of air purifiers, my general rule of thumb is that I can place ionizer air purifiers and photocatalytic oxidation (PCO) air purifiers, pretty much anywhere in a room provided I have taken into account air flow.
 However, my reservations increase with air purifiers that have a fan and filter such as HEPA air purifiers.

 Unless they are designed to be mounted I would avoid putting such a device on an uneven or slanted surface.
 Always try to have a HEPA purifier placed on a flat surface.
 When all is said and done, just as devices come in different shapes and sizes, their position by type and brand also vary alike.
 This leads us to our final point.

-10. Position Your Device On The Floor, On The Table or On The Wall
+10. Position Your Air Purifier On The Floor, On The Table Or On The Wall

 Whether an air purifier can be placed on the floor, on the table or on the wall strongly depends on how it was designed.
 Some devices are heavy and big and some even come with wheels to move them around and it does not make any sense at all putting them on top of a table.